Why this list matters

 - Flavored = sugared — plain versions of most products have significantly less sugar

-Remember: You don't need to eliminate sugar completely.
-The goal is awareness — knowing where sugar hides so you can make intentional choices.
+You don't need to eliminate sugar completely.
+The goal is simply knowing what's in your food, so you can decide for yourself.